lahemi/gochunks/README.txt

 plush

-A simple WIP play shell.
+    - A simple WIP play shell.

 corecmds

-Golang implementations of some of the basic *nix utilities.
+    - Simplified implementations of some of the basic *nix utilities.
-Written in a simpler Plan9-like manner compared to what you might be used to.

 IRCs